-Filipino Chicken Adobo (Chicken Cooked in Soy Sauce and Vinegar)
+Filipino Chicken Adobo (Cooked in Soy Sauce and Vinegar)

-PIN Filipino Chicken Adobo to try it later.
+PIN the Filipino Chicken Adobo to try it later.

 What is Filipino Chicken Adobo?

 Chicken Adobo is the national dish of the Philippines, and it’s traditionally made with a whole chicken or bone-in chicken legs and thighs.
-The chicken is simmered in the Adobo mixture of soy sauce, vinegar, water, garlic, bay leaves, onions, and pepper, and then usually broiled or pan-fried.
-My recipe that uses boneless chicken breasts or thighs is definitely not traditional, but I did get advice from some Pinoy food bloggers.
-And of course this is the type of recipe where every Filipino grandmother will have her own recipes, but I think my process for making adobo is pretty close to how it’s done in the Philippines.
+(Don’t confuse this with Mexican spices or dishes that are called Adobo; it is a completely different dish.)
+The chicken is simmered in the Adobo mixture of soy sauce, vinegar, water, garlic, bay leaves, onions, and pepper, and always broiled or pan-fried as part of the process.
+And of course this is the type of recipe where every Filipino grandmother will have her own recipe, but I hope my process for making Chicken Adobo is pretty close to how some cooks would make it in the Philippines.

 What ingredients do you need?